algolia/docsearch/docs/README.md

 ### HTML

-All Markdown files situated in `./src` will be transformed into `.html` files in `./dist`.
-They will be wrapped into the layout defined in their front-matter.
+It transforms every Markdown files situated in `./src` into `.html` files in `./dist`.
+It wrapps them into the layout defined in their front-matter.

-All the headers will be converted to their respective `<hX>` tag, along with a unique `#id` to allow for easy anchoring.
+It converts every header to their respective `<hX>` tag, along with a unique `#id` to allow for easy anchoring.

 You can use plain HTML inside those Markdown files if you need more advanced styling.
 The custom `{my-class}` syntax is also possible if to add CSS classes